Maysara-nagy/Fix_My_Code_Challenge/README.md

-# Fix-my-code-0
+# Fix My Code Challenge

-Fix my code is a new type of project, where we’ll jump into an existing code base and fix it!
+This repository contains code challenges that need to be fixed.
+Each challenge has a specific issue that needs to be addressed.
+Your task is to identify and fix the issue in the code.